 Matthew Pauza (Wildlife Biologist with DPIPWE’s Invasive Species Branch) is tracking the movement of feral cats that have been captured in the Neck area.
-Seven feral cats have been fitted with GPS collars and every two hours their location is logged.
-This data gives us an idea of the cat’s movement routes, how far they roam and where they spend most of their time.
-We can also determine if these patterns change for the cats during different seasons.
-This information will help to identify future control sites and when best to target control efforts.
+Six feral cats have been fitted with GPS collars and every two hours their location is logged.
+This data gives information on:

-Tracking data for three of the cats is shown on the map below and some of the important information that it is providing, includes:
+Tracking data for some of the cats is shown on the maps below and some important findings include:

-- These three cats commonly use the beach for travelling between their feeding and refuge sites.
-The data also shows that they spend time on the beach during low tides, likely feeding on washed up marine life such as fish, mussels, crabs, limpets, algae etc.
+- The cats commonly use the beach for travelling between their feeding and refuge sites.
+They also spend time on the beach during low tides, likely feeding on washed up marine life such as fish, mussels, crabs, limpets, algae etc.